-Dorn, a Republican, was the representative for New York's 12th congressional district from 1953 to 1960.
+Dorn was the representative for New York’s 12th congressional district and was a Republican.
+He served from 1953 to 1960.

 From Jan 1953 to Aug 1960, Dorn missed 3 of 669 roll call votes, which is 0.4%.
 This is better than the median of 2.1% among the lifetime records of representatives serving in Aug 1960.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: